Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 Experimentally, stable bcc crystals have been observed in the interior of large ion crystals formed in Penning traps through Bragg scattering of the laser-induced resonance fluorescence as well as through direct imaging of the ion resonance fluorescence~\cite{Bollinger:2000}.
 Long range 3D periodic order was observed in approximately spherical crystals with as few as $N \approx 5\times 10^4$~\cite{Tan:1995}.
 The crystal diameter was $\sim70 a_\mathrm{WS}$ where $a_\mathrm{WS}$ is the Wigner-Seitz radius defined in Eq.~(\ref{eq:WS_radius}).
 With $N > 2\times10^5$ ions (crystal diameter $> 130 a_\mathrm{WS}$), bcc crystals were the only type of 3D periodic crystal that was reported~\cite{Itano:1998}.
 This work could only place a crude lower limit on the observed bcc crystal size of $20 a_\mathrm{WS}$, which is a small fraction of the entire ion crystal size.
+In linear rf traps, stable fcc and bcc crystalline structures have been also observed in Coulomb crystals with more than $10^4$ ions through fluorescence imaging~\cite{Mortensen:2006}.

-\emph{Cylindrical geometry---} A different well-characterized trapping situation for three-dimensional crystals is one where ions are confined by an isotropic harmonic potential in two dimensions while being free to move along the third dimension.
+\emph{Cylindrical geometry---} A different trapping situation for three-dimensional crystals is realized when the ions are confined by an isotropic harmonic potential in two dimensions while being free to move along the third dimension.
 Here, the parameter governing the crystal structure is the linear density of charged particles along the unconfined axis.
-For low linear densities concentric cylindrical shell structures with varying surface structures within the shells represent the minimum energy states, with eventually a core which will contain translational lattice structures as the linear density increases (See Fig.~\ref{fig:Hasse cylindrical confinement}).
+For low linear densities the minimum energy states are concentric cylindrical shell structures with varying surface structures within the shells.
+As the linear density increases the core forms lattice structures that are translationally invariant along the axis (See Fig.~\ref{fig:Hasse cylindrical confinement}).

 In the laboratory this idealized situation cannot be fully implemented.
-It can effectively be realized by choosing a ring shaped two-dimensional rf quadrupole trap, as has been pioneered by Prof. H. Walther at MPQ \cite{Waki:1992,Birkl:1992} (see Fig.~\ref{fig:Walther ring exp}).
+It can effectively be realized by choosing a ring shaped two-dimensional rf quadrupole trap, as has been pioneered by Herbert Walther and collaborators\, \cite{Birkl:1992,Waki:1992} (see Fig.~\ref{fig:Walther ring exp}).
 As long as the ring's circumference is much larger than the typical ion-ion distance and the radial extent of the crystal, only very small deviations from the ideal infinite situation are expected.